marigit05/cookbook/README.md

-This is a website draft about a cookbook
+This is my very first test website with basic HTML and CSS skills: https://madealsur.netlify.app/